pirateradiohack/Transistor_Deprecated/README.md

 - Download the [latest image](https://github.com/pirateradiohack/Transistor/releases/latest), that's the ZIP file named image.
 Unzip it.
 - Flash the image with [etcher](https://www.balena.io/etcher/).
-- Edit the file called `/etc/wpa_supplicant/wpa_supplicant.conf` and add your wifi name and password there.
+- Install the SD card in your radio and turn it on. (note that the first boot takes some time, be patient)
-- Install the SD card in your radio and turn it on. (note that the first time it takes some time, be patient)
+- You will see a new wifi access point called `Transistor`: connect to it (the password is `Transistor`).
+In your browser, open http://192.168.179.1:8000/wifi_settings (it can take some time to load, be patient) and enter your home wifi name and password there.
+Press OK, your Transistor will reboot and connect to your wifi.
-- Connect to the web interface.
-If you use the recommended hardware then you have a screen: just hold the play / pause button and you will see the IP address of the Transistor appear on its screen.
+- Connect to the web interface: hold the play / pause button and you will see the IP address of the Transistor appear on its screen.
 Copy that to your browser.
 (If that does not work on your device then read [Controlling your Transistor](#controlling-your-transistor))
-- From the interface, add a radio to listen to by going to `Add Radio` in the menu.
+- From the interface, add a radio to listen to by going to `+Radio` in the menu.
 - Enjoy.

 ## Features: